582-41F-VA/assessments/project/README.md

 - The page has two sections: controls on the left and scoreboard on the right.
-- The controls section has an input for players to enter words, either by typing on their keyboard or clicking on the letters in the honeycomb.
+- The controls section has an input for players to enter words, either by typing on their keyboard when the input is focused, or clicking on the letters in the honeycomb.
 - To submit a word, players can either click on a "Submit" button or press on the "Return" key.
 If the word is too short or not in the words list, an error is shown.